kyma-project/kyma/docs/05-technical-reference/svls-08-function-specification.md

 | **ce-time** | Time at which the event was sent |
 | **data** | Either JSON or a string, depending on the request type.
 Read more about [Buffer](https://nodejs.org/api/buffer.html) in Node.js and [bytes literals](https://docs.python.org/3/reference/lexical_analysis.html#string-and-bytes-literals) in Python. |
 | **extensions** | JSON object that can contain event payload, a Function's incoming request, or an outgoing response |

+> Note: all runtimes contains the `tracer` object which is the fully configured OpenTelemetry [Tracer](https://opentelemetry.io/docs/reference/specification/trace/api/#tracer) object that allows to communicate with the Jaeger service to share tracing informations.
+For more informations how to use the tracer object go [here](../03-tutorials/00-serverless/svls-12-use-opentelemetry-client.md).

 ### Event object SDK